lmaughan/terraform-aws-github-runner/examples/termination-watcher/README.md

 terraform apply
 ```

 Once a Spot instance is terminated a log line and metric will be updated.
-Spot termiaation can be simulated by navigating to the request and invoce an interruption.
+Spot instance termination can be simulated using the Amazon [Fault Injection Service](https://docs.aws.amazon.com/fis/latest/userguide/what-is.html) (FIS).
+In thw web console you can simply initiate a spot instance failure by navigate in the EC2 console to Spot Requests and choose the action initiate a spot termination event.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements